Public Maven Repositories: Maven Central and More

 While not a common occurrence, having just one dependency removed from a repository can stop your project from building.

-Google provides a mirror of Maven Central that may help you find missing dependencies after they are deleted from central but before the mirror updates.
+Google provides a mirror of Central that may help you find missing dependencies after they are deleted from central but before the mirror updates.

 Thank you for taking the time to read this article - we hope that it provided value for you in your quest to better understand Maven.